Year: 2023 | Month: June | Volume 68 | Issue 2

 Erlane K Ghani

-- In the course of the study, the effect of rationalization, opportunity and pressure faced by employees on fraudulent activities are examined.
+- In the course of the study, the components of risk management that best fit the sector are examined.

 This is an open access article distributed under the Creative Commons Attribution License which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited